SydneyBioX/MoleculeExperiment/inst/extdata/README.md

 # COSMX
 - Downloaded from [here](https://nanostring.com/products/cosmx-spatial-molecular-imager/nsclc-ffpe-dataset/)
 - Download date: 27th Feb 2023
-- Modifications: raw transcript file had coordinates in pixels.
+- Modifications: Raw transcript file has coordinates in pixels.
 CosMx specifies that 1 pixel is equal to 0.18 µm.
 Data included in `inst/extdata/nanostring_Lung9_Rep1` were created using the following R script.

 ```r
 library(terra)